-… and continued until I started playing Volleyball
+… and continued until he started playing Volleyball

 My self-esteem went down to the bottom since I wasn’t able to stand up for myself.
-Together with a group of girls, I became the queer outsider and was not welcome in the guys club – only when they needed someone to slap, kick, or verbally insult and offend.
+Together with a group of girls, I became the queer outsider and was not welcome in the guy’s club – only when they needed someone to slap, kick, or verbally insult and offend.
 By entering the 7th grade – around my 13th to 14th birthday – I wasn’t at the top of my class anymore.
 At home, I spend the most time with my brother, who was my best friend next to two girls who lived in the same village.
-I became a huge fan of the boyband Take That, loved to make friendship bracelets, played the piano, and turned into a pretty good dancer due to years of practicing Latin American dances in a dance school for children and youths.
-While writing all this, it really becomes clear to me why my classmates bullied me of being gay.
-But who gave them the idea, that behaving manly is the right thing to do for a person with the gender label male?
+I became a huge fan of the boy band Take That, loved to make friendship bracelets, played the piano, and turned into a pretty good dancer due to years of practicing Latin American dances in a dance school for children and youths.
+While writing all this, it really becomes clear to me why my classmates bullied me for being gay.
+But who gave them the idea that behaving manly is the right thing to do for a person with the gender label male?
 Why is being different from the hetero norm a valid reason to bully, offend, and insult a young person?
 Because of what they actually meant to do: they punished me for being different.

 Team sport started to change Karl’s life before his coming out